 Main illustration: Colby Brooks

-All products share a universal problem, no matter how long they’ve been around or how well they are built – the problem of customer inertia.
+All products share a universal problem.
+No matter how long they’ve been around or how well they are built – the problem of customer inertia.

-The sad truth is your potential customers are probably more comfortable staying where they are rather than taking a chance on something new.
+Your potential customers are probably more comfortable staying where they are rather than taking a chance on something new.
 Luckily, there are ways to convince them to make a switch and increase your product adoption.

 What is product adoption?